tomhendra/peronsal-site/src/lib/content/superpowers-for-the-self-guided-learner.md

 ---
 title: 'Superpowers for the Self-Guided Learner'
-subtitle: 'lorum ipsum'
+subtitle: 'How to gain the power to learn efficiently.'
 date: '2020-04-14'
 updated: ''
-coverImage: 'bizarre-platypus-2400.png'
+coverImage: 'think-about-things-differently.jpeg'
-alt: 'Bizarre Platypus #2400'
+alt: 'Neon sign with the statement: Think About Things Differently.'
-caption: 'Photo by Kaushal Moradiya from Pexels'
+caption: 'Photo by Photo by Ivan Bertolazzi'
 tags:
   - 'learning'
   - 'self-improvement'
-description: "In 2018 I left my old life behind in the UK, sold everything I owned, and moved to Spain with the aim of changing career from procurement professional to software developer, by way of full-time self-guided learning."
+description:
+  'Learning is a skill to be learned in itself.
+This article aims to share the path to become a superpowered learner.'
 ---

-In 2018 I left my old life behind in the UK, sold everything I owned, and moved to Spain with the aim of changing career from procurement professional to software developer, by way of full-time self-guided learning.
+In 2018 I left my old life behind in the UK, sold everything I owned, and moved to Spain with the aim of changing career from Procurement Manager to Web Developer, by way of self-guided tuition.
 In that time I have taken many online courses, and have recently questioned myself: "How much have I **_really learned"?_**

 It's easy to get caught in a tutorial loop.
 It feels safe and comfortable having our hand held, shown what to do, given small challenges to build our confidence.
-But when it comes to applying what I've learned to my own projects, it often feels like I've forgotten what to do.
+But for me, when it comes to applying what I've learned to my own projects, it often feels like I've forgotten what to do.
 So how could this be improved?
 Can we gain some sort of superpower to remember everything that we learn forever?
 Well, not quite, but the next best thing is to become an efficient learner.

 The Udemy course
 [Learning to Learn](https://www.udemy.com/course/learning-to-learn-efficient-learning-zero-to-mastery)
-by Andrei Neagoie, has enlightened me with the realisation that I have been learning inefficiently for the past year and a half.
+by Andrei Neagoie, has enlightened me with the realisation that I have been learning inefficiently.
 Don't get me wrong, I have come a long way, but I could have done better.
 So armed with a set of new learning techniques perhaps those superpowers have become a step closer.

 Paradoxically, this blog post actually serves to implement a learning technique in itself, the Feyman Technique, which I am using to summarise what I have